-The organisation has just rolled out their new FWP.
+The organization has just rolled out their new FWP.
 People are now working from coffee shops, home, libraries and some are still sitting at “their desk” (they’ve been sitting there for the last 20 years).
 But what else has changed?
 Is the company more effective at dealing with change?
 Is the board still demanding more sales in a dying market?

 An FWP does not combat these issues, but an agile workforce will.
-Having an AW changes the mind-set of the employees and the organisation.
+Having an AW changes the mind-set of the employees and the organization.
 Change is prepared for and accepted, adaption and adoption are quick, and innovation is encouraged.

 An FWP is designed to give the people a better work-life balance (I certainly don’t want to commute every day, do you?).
 It has also shown to improve employee engagement and well-being, reduces staff sickness, increases productivity and increases talent retention.
-These are, of course, also beneficial to the organisation, but an FWP is employee-centric.
-Creating an AW, however, is organisation-centric, or more accurately, customer-centric – because after all you’re in the service of meeting your customers’ needs, right?
-Either way, the benefits of having an AW is based around the organisation’s goals and objectives or how they can achieve them.
+These are, of course, also beneficial to the organization, but an FWP is employee-centric.
+Creating an AW, however, is organization-centric, or more accurately, customer-centric – because after all you’re in the service of meeting your customers’ needs, right?
+Either way, the benefits of having an AW is based around the organization’s goals and objectives or how they can achieve them.

-Implementing an FWP is more of a habit change for the organisation’s people.
+Implementing an FWP is more of a habit change for the organization’s people.
 People now have the option to work from where they feel they will achieve the most, instead of their old routine of going to the office from Monday to Friday 9-5.
 Projects can still run way over time, over budget and have the scope doubled, but all of this can happen from inside the office and while enjoying a latte at a coffee shop.